For a visual guide on OpenTok network requirements in restricted networks, please check here.

 - Internet Explorer requires the installation of a plugin.
 Use the latest version of the IE browser when possible.

-- supports basic authentication
+- supports basic authentication, and NTLM

 - iOS does not support proxy configurations that use .pac files